ashishpcmu/dataviz-portfolio/final-project-part-one.md

 We introduce key platforms like Amazon Mechanical Turk, Scale AI, Appen, and Sama, where such labor is outsourced.

-### Section 3 - Mapping the Global Workforce
+### Section 3 - Visualizing the scale and disparity

-Using a heatmap, we show how companies in Silicon Valley outsource labor to places like Kenya, the Philippines, Venezuela, and India.
+Using data visualition, we show how companies in Silicon Valley outsource labor to places like Kenya, the Philippines, Venezuela, and India.
 This section highlights economic disparities and visualizes global outsourcing pipelines.

 ### Section 4 - The Human Cost